-The gap is there because parts of the baby's face didn't join together properly during development in the womb.
+The gap is there because parts of the baby's face did not join together properly during development in the womb.

-A cleft lip and palate is the most common facial birth defect in the UK, affecting around?one in every 700 babies.
+A cleft lip and palate is the most common facial birth defect in the UK, affecting around 1 in every 700 babies.

 Babies can be born with a cleft lip, a cleft palate, or both.

-A?cleft lip may just affect one side of the lip or there may be two clefts.
+A cleft lip may just affect one side of the lip or there may be 2 clefts.

 Sometimes it can be hidden by the lining of the roof of the mouth.

-Cleft lips and cleft palates can sometimes cause a number of issues, particularly in the first few months, before surgery is carried out.
+A cleft lip and cleft palate can cause a number of issues, particularly in the first few months after birth, before surgery is done.

-- difficulty feeding?? babies with a cleft palate may be unable to breastfeed or feed from a normal bottle?because they can't form a good seal with their mouth
+- difficulty feeding – a baby with a cleft lip and palate may be unable to breastfeed or feed from a normal bottle because they cannot form a good seal with their mouth

-- hearing problems?? some babies with a cleft lip are more vulnerable to ear infections and a build-up of fluid?in their ears (glue ear), which may affect their?hearing
+- hearing problems – some babies with a cleft palate are more vulnerable to ear infections and a build-up of fluid in their ears (glue ear), which may affect their hearing

-- dental problems?? a cleft lip and palate can mean a child's teeth don't develop correctly and they may be at a higher risk of?tooth decay
+- dental problems – a cleft lip and palate can mean a child's teeth do not develop correctly and they may be at a higher risk of tooth decay

-- speech problems???if a cleft palate isn't repaired, it?can lead to speech problems such as unclear or nasal-sounding speech when a child is older
+- speech problems – if a cleft palate is not repaired, it can lead to speech problems such as unclear or nasal-sounding speech when a child is older

-Most of these problems will improve?after surgery and with treatments such as speech and language therapy (see?Treatments below).
+Most of these problems will improve after surgery and with treatments such as speech and language therapy.

-The exact reason why this doesn't happen in some babies is often unclear.
-It's very unlikely to have been the result of anything you did?or didn't do during pregnancy.
+The exact reason why this happens to some babies is often unclear.
+It's very unlikely to have been caused by anything you did or did not do during pregnancy.

 In a few cases, cleft lip and palate is associated with:

-Cleft lips are usually picked up during the?mid-pregnancy anomaly scan?carried out when you're between 18 and 21 weeks pregnant.
-Not all cleft lips will be obvious on this scan and it's very difficult to detect a cleft palate on a routine ultrasound scan.
+A cleft lip is usually picked up during the mid-pregnancy anomaly scan done when you're between 18 and 21 weeks pregnant.
+Not all cleft lips will be obvious on this scan and it's very difficult to detect a cleft palate on an ultrasound scan.

-If a cleft lip or palate doesn't show up on the scan, it's normally picked up immediately after birth or during the?newborn physical examination done within 72 hours of giving birth.
+If a cleft lip or palate does not show up on the scan, it's usually diagnosed immediately after birth or during the newborn physical examination done within 72 hours of birth.

-When a cleft lip or palate is diagnosed, you'll be referred to a specialist NHS cleft team who will explain your child's condition,?discuss the treatments they may need and answer any questions you have.
+When a cleft lip or palate is diagnosed, you'll be referred to a specialist NHS cleft team who will explain your child's condition, discuss the treatments they need and answer any questions you have.

-Cleft lips and cleft palates are treated at specialist NHS cleft centres.
+Cleft lip and cleft palate are treated at specialist NHS cleft centres.

-Your child will usually have a long-term care plan that outlines the treatments and assessments they're likely to need as they grow up.
+Your child will usually have a long-term care plan that outlines the treatments and assessments they'll need as they grow up.

 The main treatments are:

-- surgery?? surgery to correct a cleft lip is usually carried out at 3-6 months and an operation to repair a cleft palate is usually performed at 6-12 months
+- surgery – an operation to correct a cleft lip is usually done when your baby is 3 to 6 months and an operation to repair a cleft palate is usually done at 6 to 12 months

-- feeding support?? you may need advice about positioning your baby on your breast to help them feed, or you might?need to feed them using a specially-designed bottle
+- feeding support – you may need advice about positioning your baby on your breast to help them feed, or you might need to feed them using a special type of bottle

-- monitoring hearing ? babies born with cleft palates have a higher chance of glue ear, which may affect hearing; close monitoring of their hearing is important and if glue ear affects their hearing significantly, a hearing aid may be fitted or small tubes called grommets may be placed in their ears to drain the fluid
+- monitoring hearing – a baby born with cleft palate has a higher chance of glue ear, which may affect hearing.
+Close monitoring of their hearing is important and if glue ear affects their hearing significantly, a hearing aid may be fitted or small tubes called grommets may be placed in their ears to drain the fluid

-- speech and language therapy ? if your baby is born with a cleft affecting their palate (cleft palate or cleft lip and palate) a speech and language therapist will monitor your child's speech and language development throughout their childhood; they will help with any speech and language problems as necessary
+- speech and language therapy – a speech and language therapist will monitor your child's speech and language development throughout their childhood and help with any speech and language problems

-- good dental hygiene and?orthodontic treatment?? you'll be given advice about?looking after?your child's teeth, and?braces may be needed if their adult teeth don't come through properly
+- good dental hygiene and orthodontic treatment – you'll be given advice about looking after your child's teeth, and they may need braces if their adult teeth don't come through properly

-Most affected children won't have any other serious medical problems and?treatment can normally improve the appearance of the face and resolve issues such as?feeding and speech problems.
+Most affected children will not have any other serious medical problems and treatment can usually improve the appearance of the face and problems with feeding and speech.

-Surgery to repair the cleft may?leave a small pink scar above the lips.
-This will fade over time?and become less noticeable as your child gets older.
+Surgery to repair a cleft lip may leave a small pink scar above the lips.
+This will fade over time and become less noticeable as your child gets older.

-Most cleft lips and palates are a one-off and it's unlikely you'll have another child with the condition.
+Most cases of cleft lip or palate are a one-off and it's unlikely you'll have another child with the condition.

-The risk of having a child with a?cleft lip or palate is slightly increased if you've had a child with the condition before, but the chances of this happening are thought to be around 2-8%.
+The risk of having a child with a cleft lip or palate is slightly increased if you've had a child with the condition before, but the chances of this happening are thought to be around 2 to 8%.

-If either you or your partner were born with a cleft, your chance of having a baby with a cleft is also around 2-8%.
-Most children of parents who had a cleft will not be born with a cleft.
+If either you or your partner were born with a cleft lip or palate, your chance of having a baby with a cleft is also around 2 to 8%.

-The chances of another child being born with a cleft or of a parent passing the condition to their child can be higher in cases related to genetic conditions.
+The chances of another child being born with a cleft or of a parent passing the condition to their child can be higher in cases related to a genetic condition.

-For example, a parent with 22q11 deletion syndrome (DiGeorge syndrome) has a 50% chance of passing the condition to their child.
+For example, a parent with 22q11 deletion syndrome (DiGeorge syndrome) has a 1 in 2 chance of passing the condition to their child.

 Information about your child

-If your child has a cleft lip or palate, your clinical team will pass information about him or her on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If your child has a cleft lip or palate, your cleft team will pass information about them to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).

 This helps scientists look for better ways to prevent and treat this condition.
 You can opt out of the register at any time.